richardharrington/draw/README.md

 # Draw

+***This readme is out of date as it makes no mention of real-time collaboration.
+I'm going to fix it up soon.***

 An experiment in using Canvas to create a simple browser-based drawing app.

 In its current form, it uses a search engine to grab color palettes from the API of a color-sharing website called colourlovers.com.